 One of the most necessary key skills for executive assistant needs is strong emotional intelligence.
 Executive assistants must be emotionally intelligent, pick up on nonverbal cues, and understand others' needs and feelings.

 They must also be able to manage their own emotions, especially when things get stressful.
 They need to be able to build relationships, handle conflicts, and offer empathy and support.

 Essentially, an executive assistant represents and acts as a spokesperson for their executive.
 They are the ''gatekeepers.''
 All communications to and from their boss often happen through them.

-An executive assistant must also communicate their thoughts and ideas clearly.
-Often, they act as a confidant to their executive and must advise them on when good or bad decisions are being made.
+The executive assistant must also communicate their thoughts and ideas clearly.
+Often, they act as a confidant to their executive.
+So, they must advise them on when good or bad decisions are being made.
 What separates a good EA from a great one is their ability to have individual thoughts and opinions and be more than just a yes-person.

-For example, people in business have a lot of important meetings and travel as a part of their day-to-day job.
-Often these meetings happen in restaurants, and it can sometimes be hard to get a good reservation.
+For example, business people have many important meetings and travel as a part of their day-to-day job.
+These meetings often happen in restaurants, and getting a good reservation can sometimes be hard.
 That is where a good executive assistant should cash in on the relationship they've built with restaurateurs over time and pull some strings to get the reservation.

 Good negotiating skills are hard to come by.
 Yet, it's something that should come naturally to an executive assistant.

 Senior executives deal with a lot of sensitive, confidential information daily.
 These can be news about acquisitions, finance reports, or even Human Resource matters.

 Naturally, this means their executive assistants are also aware of this information.